techsethi/dotfiles/README.md

     git clone git://github.com/grillpanda/dotfiles.git ~/.dotfiles

-Run the install task.
+Run the install task and reload your bash profile.

     cd ~/.dotfiles
     rake dotfiles:install
+    source ~/.bashrc

 # Local user configuration

 The bashrc file included here will load ~/.bashrc.local if it can be found.
 You can use this for any further bash configuration you need.

-# Updating

-You can pull down changes to dotfiles with the update task.

-    cd ~/.dotfiles
-    rake dotfiles:update